General Rules of Footbag Net

 During a rally, you can hit the ball with any part of your body, but you can only touch the ball once before it goes over the net.
 If you touch the ball twice in a row or catch and hold the ball, it's a fault, and the rally ends.
 Keep in mind that you can't touch the net or cross the center line during a rally.
 By following these guidelines, you'll be able to engage in an exciting and fair game of footbag net.

-Also Read General Rules of Sport Stacking
+Also Read General Rules of Adventure Racing Sport

 Safety Precautions and Etiquette